chengdu/agilo-cn/README.md

 The default admin user's password is 'password' and the other password of user is same as the username.

-The default user interface of system is in english, if switch to chinese, please click the top-right "Preferences" -> Language->  set the Language to "中文(中国)" .
+The default user interface of system is in english, if switch to chinese, please click the top-right "Preferences" -> Language->  set the Language to "中文(中國)" .

 More info: http://sevenuc.com